 At Queens University, students can pursue many levels of nursing education.
 Programs range from an associate's degree to graduate certificates.

 Bachelor of Science in Nursing

 The BSN offered at this school combines nursing coursework with classes in humanities, art and general education to prepare students for work in many settings and specialties.
 Students are admitted to Queens University as pre-nursing majors and are formally admitted to the program after completing prerequisite courses.
 Nursing coursework covers pharmacological interventions, pathophysiology, mental health nursing and the art and science of nursing.
-An RN-BSN program is offered to students already holding an associate's degree or diploma in nursing.
+An RN-BSN program with online courses is offered to students already holding an associate's degree or diploma in nursing.
 An accelerated program is available to students with a bachelor's degree in another field.

 Master of Science in Nursing

 Students pursing the MSN at Queens University must select from a nurse administrator, nurse educator or clinical nurse leader track.
 The school also offers a combined MSN and Master of Business Administration degree program.
 Core nursing courses include health policy, health care informatics and research.
 Remaining coursework varies between specialties.
 The nurse administrator and nurse educator practices concentrations require 37 credits of coursework, while the clinical nurse leader track requires 38.